particledatagroup/api/docs/source/overview.md

 # Overview

-In addition to fixed-format data files that have been available for many years, the [Particle Data Group (PDG)](https://pdg.lbl.gov) is developing a new API (Application Programming Interface) to access the data published in the _Review of Particle Physics_.
+The new API of the [Particle Data Group (PDG)](https://pdg.lbl.gov) provides programmatic access to the data published in the _Review of Particle Physics_.

-**PLEASE NOTE: THIS API IS STILL UNDER DEVELOPMENT AND CURRENTLY ONLY AVAILABLE AS A BETA RELEASE FOR TESTING.**

-The new API provides three tools for accessing PDG data in machine-readable format.
-These three tools are aimed at different use cases.
+It provides three tools for accessing PDG data in machine-readable format that are aimed at different use cases.
+The three tools are:
-They are:

 * a REST API,
 * a Python API, and